linqy71/IncrCP_paper/README.md

 cd $INCRCP_PATH/scripts
 bash test_deepfm/test_load.sh 1 1 1
 ```
-Parameters of the scripts indicates for enabling or disabling a specific method.
+Parameters of the scripts indicate for enabling or disabling a specific method.
 See the scripts for details.
 ```
 cd $INCRCP_PATH/models/pnn